 Crevecoeur chickens are hardy birds that need a lot of room to roam.
 You will need to have a yard large enough to handle a big coop.
 Especially if you are planning to keep a flock of Crevecoeur chickens.
 The general rule of thumb is to provide 3 square feet of space per bird.

 To figure out how much space your coop will take up, you will need to decide on a set number of chicks.
-If you are planning to breed them, then you may want to expand the coop to allow room for growth.
+If you are planning to breed them, then you may want to find some chicken coop plans and expand your space to allow room for growth.

 The breed is happy with staying in the coop year-round, but they will appreciate the chance to run around outside.
 As mentioned above, this breed tends to wander away from each other, which makes them easy targets for predators nearby.